essemmeppi/DS-portfolio/README.md

   - Compute the cosine similarity between the doc embeddings and each vector associated with the keywords of the four dimensions;
 - Obtain a subset of the most representative documents for each dimension and detect latent topics within them using NMF topic modelling;
   - Filter relevant articles by considering the number of keywords they contain and their percentile position in the distribution of similarity with the four dimensions.
-  - Explore sub-themes within each dimension by training an NMF topic model
+  - Explore sub-themes within each dimension by training an NMF topic model on the four subsets of articles
 - Understand how the reform was discussed differently in the media and in parliament by comparing corpora using topic modelling.
   - Train a single NMF topic model with media articles and parliamentary speeches
   - Assess how much each corpora covered each topic by vertically summing the weights in the doc-topic matrix of the two corpora and measuring the gap in coverage.